 The first argument must be a non empty list of strings naming Scheme modules to link (extensions must be omitted).
-The remaining optional arguments must be strings.
 An incremental link file is generated for the modules specified in module-list.
 By default the link file generated is named 'last\.c', where last is the name of the last module.
+The name of the generated link file can be specified with the output argument.
+If output is a string naming a directory then the link file is created in that directory.
+Otherwise the name of the link file is output.

-However, when output is supplied the link file is named 'output'.
-The base link file is specified by the base parameter.
+The base link file is specified by the base parameter, which must be a string.
 By default the base link file is the Gambit runtime library link file '~~/lib/\gambc.c'.
 However, when base is supplied the base link file is named 'base.c'.